quocthanh2694/micro-fe-web-component-build-library/README.md

 ## Library web component
 - https://www.npmjs.com/package/thanh-pj1-ui-lib
-- You can test web component with vanilla js by run `packages\ui-libs\plainjs-wc-testing.html` on your browser
+- You can test web component with vanilla js by running `packages\ui-libs\plainjs-wc-testing.html` on your browser
-- You can either test (Angular/Vue) by start `yarn start` in `packages\vuejs-demo-using-wc` or `packages\angular-demo-using-wc`.
+- You can either test (Angular/Vue) by starting `yarn start` in `packages\vuejs-demo-using-wc` or `packages\angular-demo-using-wc`.

 ## Demo link prod:
 - Container: https://simpson-thanh-pj1-host.vercel.app/